mcsee/Software-Design-Articles/Articles/Explain in 5 Levels/Explain in 5 Levels of Difficulty Quantum Computing/readme.md

 Researchers also explore quantum computing’s implications in multiverse theories, as qubits seemingly compute across many realities.

-Recently, Google claimed a quantum computer achieved [“quantum supremacy”](https://research.google/pubs/quantum-supremacy-using-a-programmable-superconducting-processor/), solving a problem classical computers couldn’t handle in a reasonable timeframe.
+Recently, Google claimed a quantum computer achieved ["quantum supremacy"](https://research.google/pubs/quantum-supremacy-using-a-programmable-superconducting-processor/), solving a problem classical computers couldn’t handle in a reasonable timeframe.

 A Nature study also highlighted new quantum materials to stabilize qubits.